je-nunez/create_and_analyze_HAR_HTML_archive/README.md

-# Create and analyze a HAR archive from an URL
+# Create and analyze a HAR HTML archive from an URL using Python and Selenium

-Create and analyze a HAR archive in Python from an URL.
+Create and analyze a HAR HTML archive from an URL using Python and Selenium.

 A `HAR` archive has very important `SLA` metrics about a web page (including all its elements), like the different `timings` and